 As cocaine abuse transforms into full-blown addiction, users find themselves experiencing a variety of physical and behavioral symptoms.
 These include but are not limited to:

-If you or a loved one are experiencing these or any other cocaine-related symptoms, get help immediately before the problem gets worse.
 The longer cocaine abuse persists without treatment, the worse the withdrawal period will be.
 It’s common for cocaine users to feel as though they can detox on their own; however, their withdrawal symptoms wind up proving to be unbearable and they engage in a long and painful cycle of relapse.